crossbeam-rs/crossbeam/README.md

+# Notice

+This crate is outdated.
+The Crossbeam project is currently in a transition period.
+We are rewriting the epoch garbage collector, as well as several other utilities and adding new structures.
+To follow the progress, please take a look at other crates in the project [here](https://github.com/crossbeam-rs).
+When the transition is complete, this crate will be updated to use the new code.

 # Crossbeam: support for concurrent and parallel programming

 [![Build Status](https://travis-ci.org/crossbeam-rs/crossbeam.svg?branch=master)](https://travis-ci.org/crossbeam-rs/crossbeam)

 This crate is an early work in progress.
 The focus for the moment is
 concurrency: